-FedEx Money Back Guarantee Waiver
+FedEx Money-Back Guarantee Waiver

-Should I sign the GSR waiver?
+Should I sign the FedEx Money-Back Guarantee Waiver?

 What is accountability?
 Accountability is the obligation of an individual or organization to account for its activities and accept responsibility.
 Without the ability to get a refund on a guaranteed delivery, you cannot hold your FedEx or UPS accountable to the commitments outlined in your carrier agreement.
 Working with Refund Retriever ensures that accountability by securing qualified refunds on late deliveries and ensuring the on-time delivery to your customers.